All Products

 1. Select the objects to be verified in the source database.

-In the Source Objects section, select the objects that you want to verify and click 向右 to move the objects to the Selected Objects section.
+In the Source Objects section, select the objects that you want to verify and click Move to right to move them to the Selected Objects section.

 Note

-You can specify Table Name and Column Name for a destination table only if you select tables as the objects to be verified.
+You can set Table Name and Column Name for a destination table only if you select tables as the objects to be verified.

-2. Select the objects to be verified in the destination database.
+2. Set the objects to be verified in the destination database.

-2. In the Edit Schema dialog box, specify Schema Name for the destination database and click OK.
+2. In the Edit Schema dialog box, set Schema Name for the destination database, and click OK.

-3. In the Selected Objects section, right-click a table moved from the Source Objects section.
+3. In the Selected Objects section, right-click a table that you moved from the Source Objects section.

-4. In the Edit Table dialog box, specify Table Name of the destination table.
+4. In the Edit Table dialog box, set the Table Name for the destination table.

 5. Optional.
-In the Column Name column of the Column section, specify the column name of the destination table.
+In the Column Name column of the Column section, set the column name of the destination table.

 Note

-You can also clear Synchronize All Tables and manually select the columns for data verification.
+You can also deselect Synchronize All Tables and manually select the columns to verify.

 6. Click OK.